sipeed/MaixPy_DOC/docs/maixpy/en/api_reference/machine_vision/lcd.md

   * `4`: LCD_TYPE_5P0_IPS, 5-inch IPS LCD with a resolution of 854*489 (requires sipeed adapter board)
   * `5`: LCD_TYPE_480_272_4P3, 4.3-inch LCD with a resolution of 480*272 (sipeed adapter board required)

+> MaixCube and MaixAmigo need to configure the power chip before using the LCD, otherwise the screen will be blurred.
+In this step, the MaixPy firmware will be configured automatically, no manual operation is required, the user only needs to understand.

 ### lcd.deinit()

 Log off the `LCD` driver and release the I/O pins